Sam Noble Museum opens doors to young learners over spring break

-The Sam Noble Museum invited young learners to take advantage of spring break by opening its classroom for a week of science education.
+The Sam Noble Museum in Norman invited young learners to take advantage of spring break by opening its classroom for a week of science education.

 Catarina de Araujo, head of education and community engagement for the museum, spent time with students between the ages of 5 and 11 Tuesday morning, teaching them about fossils.